steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 ## Memory Is Tight

 We’ve been running six parallel instances of our tests (one per core) on Intel via the `-parallel-testing-worker-count` option.
 To make things work well for the M1 chip, I reduced the workload to four instances.
-There are really only four fast cores and four low-power cores, which perform badly and cause various issues with timeouts in tests.
+There are really only four fast cores and four low-power cores, the latter of which perform badly and cause various issues with timeouts in tests.
 The machine also starts swapping too much memory, as the 16&nbsp;GB isn’t all that much.
-Reducing the number to four seems to be the best solution to both more predictable test results and a faster result.
+Reducing the number to four seems to be the best solution to both more predictable and faster tests.

 ## Breaking Out of Rosetta

 Even though our Buildkite agent runs natively, I missed that Cinc installs an Intel version of Ruby (via `asdf`), and we use Ruby to script CI and parse test results.
 The Intel Ruby kicks off `xcodebuild`, which then also runs in emulation mode because we’re already in an emulation context.

-I’ve tried switching to arm-based Ruby.
-The latest version 2.7.2 does support compiling to arm, but there are still many gems that use native dependencies that haven’t been updated yet.
-Realistically, it’ll take a while until we can switch to native Ruby there.
+I’ve tried switching to ARM-based Ruby.
+The latest version, 2.7.2, does support compiling to ARM, but there are still many gems that use native dependencies that haven’t been updated yet.
+Realistically, it’ll take a while before we can switch to native Ruby there.

 Luckily, there’s a way to break out: I’ve been prefixing the `xcodebuild` command with `arch -arm64e` to enforce the native context.
 This is currently hardcoded in a branch, and I’ll use a similar trick to detect the native architecture as in the Ruby script above.
 Sadly, there’s no `arch -native` command that would do this for us.